Mikkomario/Utopia-Coder/Vault-Coder/README.md

           - description
             - **DbXDescriptions.scala** - The root access point for accessing multiple **X**-descriptions at once
               - Only generated for classes which support descriptions

+Note: The file structure for generic traits and inheriting classes is different from this structure above.

 ## Generating Model Templates
 There's an alternative mode available.
 This mode reads one or more tables from a database and writes